 Two sets of keys are furnished with your vehicle.
 Each key has a different cross section so that it can be inserted only in certain locks.

 Key with Square Head-For ignition switch only.

-Key with Oval Head-For door lock, glove box and external utilities compartment.
+Key with Oval Head-For door lock, glove box, water tank fill door and external utilities compartment.

-NOTE: A third key is provided for the water tank filler door when located on rear of vehicle.
+NOTE: A third key is provided for the refrigerator.